C R G CRG Reports Exterior Engine 1967 Model ID

 The third major drivetrain component, the rear axle/differential, like the engine and transmission, was also marked for identification.
 The major marks are the axle assembly stamp and the carrier casting number and casting date code.

-The stamp location is illustrated below, first schematically for the 12-bolt axle code in the sketch, and then in an actual photo of a 1969 10-bolt axle stamp (PG 0424G1) taken from below the driveshaft as looking toward the passenger-side leaf spring:
+The stamp location is illustrated in the sketch below.
+The photo of a 1969 10-bolt axle stamp (PG0424G1) is taken from below the driveshaft, looking toward the passenger-side leaf spring.
+For 67 12-bolts, the radius rod bracket shifts the axle stamp outboard a little, as shown in the other picture.

 1967-69 Camaro Rear Axle Code Location